seL4/camkes-tool/docs/index.md

   the type of the attribute, because this has already been described by the attribute as specified in the component/connector description.

+**Struct**

+> A collection of named attribute fields that can be used as an attribute type for a component _attribute_.

 **Type**

 > A procedure method's return type or parameter type.
 This information does not